Reloaded-Project/Reloaded.Hooks-rs/docs/arch/overview.md

 stp x0, x1, [sp, #-16]!
 ```

-When the code emitter can recognise these patterns, it is considered optimal.
+When the code emitter can recognise these patterns, and optimise further, the box is checked.